This class was created by Brainscape user Shalini Selva. Visit their profile to learn more about the creator.

 #30.
 Inflamatory diseases of the whole uvea - tubercular, syphilitic, Toxoplasma, sarcoidosis.
 Ocular signs in AIDS

-What is tuberculosis,
+What is tuberculosis 1,

 How does tuberculosis affect the ...,

-What are the types of tuberculosis
+What are the 4 types of tuberculo...

 12 cards